シードプロッド最新ニュース

 But how do you view the data you’re tracking with MonsterInisghts?
 Let’s find out.

-Step 4: View Conversion Data Reports in WordPress
+Step 4: View WooCommerce Conversion Data in WordPress Reports

 To view your store’s conversion tracking data in your WordPress dashboard, head to Insights » Reports » WooCommerce.